 All applications should demonstrate that funds are sought for a clearly defined, discrete research activity, which will have an identifiable outcome.

-The deadline for applications for this second round is 5pm (UK time) on Wednesday 8 February 2023.
+The deadline for applications for this second round is 17:00 GMT on 27 September 2023.
 The Academy will announce the timings of future rounds in due course.

 Eligible researchers include the following except where their research falls within the medical and health sciences which is not eligible: